You Should Write A Book

 My personal background?
 I was born in Buffalo, New York, and, travels aside, seem to have spent most of my life in Rochester, mostly at my home in Brighton, not far from the celebrated Harley School.

 I have a bachelor’s degree in Psychology, and a second bachelor’s degree in Interdisciplinary Studies in the Humanities (graduating first in my class and magnum cum laude).
-I’ve done some post grad study and have Practitioner Certification in neuro-linguistic programming.
+I’ve done some post-grad study and have Practitioner Certification in neuro-linguistic programming.
+I studied sales under a genuine master, and Zen for several years at the Rochester Zen Center.

 Professionally, I started out as an illustrator many years ago, then joined a marketing firm called The Galen Group, where I soon turned copywriter, then Chief Copywriter, then Partner, then left to freelance.
 I’m an award-winning writer who’s been published in numerous publications.
-I have a few reprints on this site here and there.
+There are samples of those and much else that I’ve done elsewhere on this site here.
+Poke around.

 How Can I Get In Touch?

 Call me: 585-434-7067.
 Or drop me a note from my Contact Page.
 And if you’re not sure about calling me?
 Tour my web site.
-I’m afraid I can’t offer you a frappuccino, but there’s plenty of things to read, a much celebrated research links page, nice design work, links to articles and sites I’ve done and even fiction.
-If you’re in a rush you can even subscribe to my e-newsletter or Twitter feed and stay updated automatically.
+I’m afraid I can’t offer you a frappuccino, but there’s plenty of things to read, a some nice design work, links to articles and sites and even fiction that I’ve done.
+If you’re in a rush, just send me your email.
+We’ll schedule something.

 Thanks for stopping by.